senthilkumarkj/JSONassert/README.md

 [com.vaadin.external.google:android-json](http://search.maven.org/#artifactdetails%7Ccom.vaadin.external.google%7Candroid-json%7C0.0.20131108.vaadin1%7Cjar)
 That jar does **not** include the org.skyscreamer.json.JSONString interface, so a new implementation of that interface is added to this source.

+The source of android-json's org.json package has been imported into the repo itself as org.skyscreaer.json package.
+The forked repo has no external dependencies except for junit.
+This is the only difference between the two repos.

 Resources
 ---------